Summer Work

 While there is no formal summer work for students entering First Grade, PBDA encourages you to take time each day to practice “academic activities” with your child.
 A little bit goes a long way!

-Summer Math: Practice math facts on a daily basis.
+Practice math facts on a daily basis.
 These can be written or you may choose to purchase flashcards.
 Count and write from 1-100 and back.
-Practice skip counting by 2’s to 20, 5’s, and 10’s to 100.
-Identify and count coins using pennies, nickels, and dimes.
+Practice skip counting by 2’s to 20, 5’s and 10’s to 100.

 Rising Second Grade

-Summer Math: The Summer Solutions workbook is designed to help a student retain and reinforce concepts covered in the grade level just completed.
+The Summer Solutions workbook is designed to help a student retain and reinforce concepts covered in the grade level just completed.
 To receive the best benefits from the summer work, it is recommended that the student do three pages a week over a ten-week period during the summer.
-To do the book all at the beginning of the summer or all at the end defeats the purpose of the review.
+Rushing to complete the book at the beginning of the summer or the end defeats the purpose of the review.
 Each book has Help Pages and Answers at the back of the book.
 Students should do their best, circling unfamiliar problems and move on.
-If more space is needed to show thorough work than the space provided, extra paper is recommended.
+If more space is needed to show the work, extra paper is recommended.
 Completed workbooks should be given to your child’s teachers during the first week of school.
 Students should work on addition/subtraction fact fluency if time allows.

 Rising Third Grade

 Summer Math: The Summer Solutions workbook is designed to help a student retain and reinforce concepts covered in the grade level just completed.
 To receive the best benefits from the summer work, it is recommended that the student do three pages a week over a ten-week period during the summer.
-To do the book all at the beginning of the summer or all at the end defeats the purpose of the review.
+Rushing to complete the book at the beginning of the summer or the end defeats the purpose of the review.
 Each book has Help Pages and Answers at the back of the book.
 Students should do their best, circling unfamiliar problems and move on.
-If more space is needed to show thorough work than the space provided, extra paper is recommended.
+If more space is needed to show the work, extra paper is recommended.
 Completed workbooks should be given to your child’s teachers during the first week of school.
 Students should work on addition/subtraction fact fluency if time allows.

 Rising Fourth Grade